marianogappa/crypto-predictions/README.md

 #### Social network API credentials

+These credentials allow retrieving metadata from posts on Twitter & Youtube

 - `PREDICTIONS_TWITTER_BEARER_TOKEN`: required if running API or BackOffice, so that metadata can be fetched for Predictions & Accounts.
 - `PREDICTIONS_YOUTUBE_API_KEY`: required if running API or BackOffice, so that metadata can be fetched for Predictions & Accounts.

+And these optional credentials allow posting to Twitter (but to obtain them you need to authorize Oauth1 for your Twitter Application on behalf of a Twitter handle:

+- `PREDICTIONS_TWITTER_CONSUMER_KEY`
+- `PREDICTIONS_TWITTER_CONSUMER_SECRET`
+- `PREDICTIONS_TWITTER_ACCESS_TOKEN`
+- `PREDICTIONS_TWITTER_ACCESS_SECRET`

 #### Database configuration